CharleRoger/Garden/Canon/Languages/Koyanic/Hnäzbic/Proto-Hnäzb.md

 |          | NEG | tʰom-  | pʰom-          | 0- / kʰə̄m-    | tʰomər-      | pʰomər-        | 0- / kʰə̄mər-  |
 | Non-Past | -   | mi(n)- | simɨ-<br>simy- | sumɨ-<br>sumy- | ūmɨ-<br>ūmy- | somɨ-<br>somy- | zomɨ-<br>zomy- |
 |          | NEG | om-    | onu-<br>onw-   | onɨ-<br>ony-   | omɨr-        | onur-          | onɨr-          |
+### Directionality

+Direction in this context means the distinction of passive and active.
+As for the prefixes of Hnäzb, they are not inherently directional, which means a  person prefix does not inherently distinguish between being an agent or a patient or another participant.
+If there is no overt object otherwise, like through the definiteness prefixes, a patient interpretation is also possible, if the semantics of the verb allow it.
 ## Definitenes Prefixes

 The final prefixes mark definiteness, meaning whether the verb has a definite or indefinite object.
 If the verb is intransitive, there is no prefix.
 If the verb is transitive and the object is indefinite and the subject is in the third person, there is a single prefix, which was previously shown as the third person marker.